SerPapanin/rsschool-devops-course-tasks/README.md

 Before using need to create terraform_user in AWS with necessary credentials and AWS accesskey for this user\
 Configure AWS CLI localy to use this accesskey\
-Create S3 bucet to store TF_STATE file and this information to aws_backend.conf\
+Create S3 bucket to store TF_STATE file and add this information to aws_backend.conf\
 Initialize Terraform:\
   Run: terraform init\
 Plan and Apply Changes:\